xuelingbo/LSP-DS/README.md

 This is the offical LSP-DS Github repository for code downloading and contribution.

-## LSP-DS reference papers

-**LSP-DS reference paper**: Xue, L., Doan, Q.‐V., Kusaka, H., He, C., & Chen, F. (2024).
+**LSP-DS description paper**: Xue, L., Doan, Q.‐V., Kusaka, H., He, C., & Chen, F. (2024).
 Insights into urban heat island and heat waves synergies revealed by a Land‐Surface‐Physics‐Based Downscaling method.
 Journal of Geophysical Research: Atmospheres, 129, e2023JD040531. https://doi.org/10.1029/ 2023JD040531

-# Download the LSP-DS code
+## 1. Download the LSP-DS code

 To download the LSP-DS code, use the following command: